ironmonk88/monks-active-tiles/README.md

 You can then add multiple actions for Foundry to take when a tile is triggered.
 Current options allow you to:
-Pause the Game,
+* Pause the Game,
-Stop the Triggering token,
+* Stop the Triggering token,
-Teleport the token,
+* Teleport the token,
-Show/Hide tokens or tiles.
+* Show/Hide tokens or tiles.
-Activate/Deactivate a Tile (usually used to deactivate the Tile once triggered), Alter a Wall, Token, or Tile (true and fallse will be converted to boolean, numbers will set the attribute to that value, and '+ 10' or '- 10' will increase or decrease the value), Play a Sound,
+* Activate/Deactivate a Tile or Light Source or Sound,
+* Alter a Wall, Token, or Tile (true and false will be converted to boolean, numbers will set the attribute to that value, and '+ 10' or '- 10' will increase or decrease the value),
+* Play a Sound,
-Change a door state (this is a short form of alter), Show a notification,
+* Change a door state (this is a short form of alter),
+* Show a notification,
-Add a chat message,
+* Add a chat message,
-Excute a Macro,
+* Excute a Macro,
-Roll on a Roll Table.
+* Roll on a Roll Table.

+Monk's Tokenbar also adds the option to request a roll and to change the Token's movement state.

 ## Bug Reporting
 I'm sure there are lots of issues with it.
 It's very much a work in progress.